Skip to main content

 1. Better Support for Non-Traditional Families

-The FAFSA has traditionally used language and categories that didn’t always reflect the realities of non-traditional family structures.
-The 2025-2026 FAFSA will include updates that better address the needs of single-parent families, blended families, students raised by legal guardians, and foster youth.
+The FAFSA traditionally used language and categories that didn’t always reflect the realities of non-traditional family structures.
+The new FAFSA includes updates that better address the needs of single-parent families, blended families, students raised by legal guardians, and foster youth.

 1. Expanded Access for Previously Underserved Populations